ensiye76/SiMRM-Temp-Controller/README.md

 This control mechanism ensures stable photonic performance by compensating for thermal drift in the silicon microring modulator.

 The PCB includes:
-- ADC to read diode voltage
+- ADC to read the diode voltage
-- DAC to control heater voltage
+- DAC to control the heater voltage
 - Microcontroller to implement the control loop
 - Supporting analog circuitry for signal conditioning